Financial Aid

 Title IV

 Lindsey Wilson College participates in "federal student aid" programs which is synonymous with the term "Title IV."
-To receive Title IV aid is acquired once a student fills out the Free Application for Federal Student Aid (FAFSA) form for every aid year and their final expected family contribution (EFC) is calculated to determine a student's eligibility.
-Students must complete all verification requirements and make sure they have provided resolution to any conflicting information that the Financial Aid office has requested.
+To receive Title IV aid a student fills out the Free Application for Federal Student Aid (FAFSA) form for every aid year and their Student Aid Index (SAI) is calculated to determine a student's eligibility.
+Students must complete all verification requirements and make sure they have resolve any conflicting information that the Financial Aid office has requested.
 Lindsey Wilson College has partnered with the Kentucky Higher Education Assistance Authority (KHEAA) to complete the verification process.

 Return of Title IV Federal Student Aid